 Finally, you’ll have macOS Mojave running perfectly in your Windows PC.
 Everything should work fine with sound, display, internet and everything else.

 If you want to update macOS, however you can.
-Since the Mac is already enrolled into Apple developer program, it will receive newest updates.
+Since the Mac is already enrolled into Apple developer program, it will receive the newest updates.
 To update, head to Settings > Software Update > Click Update to begin downloading the update.

 When the download completed, you’ll be asked for a restart, just click Restart and the update will be installed once restarted.